-Patricia Uberoi is currently Chairperson and Honorary Fellow of the Institute of Chinese Studies (ICS), Delhi.
+Patricia Uberoi is currently an Emeritus Fellow at the Institute of Chinese Studies (ICS), Delhi.
+She served as the Chairperson of the Institute of Chinese Studies from 2015-2021.
 A sociologist by training, Dr Uberoi has taught Sociology at the University of Delhi and the Jawaharlal Nehru University, New Delhi, and retired as Professor of Social Change and Development at the Institute of Economic Growth, Delhi.
 Her research interests centre on aspects of family, kinship, gender, popular culture and social policy in respect to both India and China.View Full Bio